Robtles/SwiftUI-Pokedex/README.md

 - I will try to make it a cross-platform one, handling at least iOS and macOS.
 - The latest iOS and macOS versions (respectively 17.0 and 14.0) will be used, enabling their brand new features (NavigationStack/Path, @Observable, etc...).
 - Four different app targets will be created in order to try several architectures and see how they blend with SwiftUI : MV (the basic use of SwiftUI), MVVM, Clean Architecture and TCA (The Composable Architecture).
 - No matter which architecture will be chosen, the SOLID, KISS and DRY programming concepts will be followed.
-Especially, the model and the API will be isolated and independent from the architecture.
+Especially, the model and the API will be isolated and independent from the rest of the architecture.
 - Tests will be created to check the validity of the model, API calls or JSON-to-model mapping.

 ## Dependencies